staticka/staticka/README.md

     ...

     /**
-     * Returns a listing of helpers to be used in the view files.
+     * Returns a listing of helpers to be used in the templates.
      *
      * @var array
      */
     'filters' => array(
         /**
-         * The "key" is the alias to the view while the "value" is the class related to it.
+         * The "key" is the alias that can be used inside a template while the "value" is the class related to it.
          */
         'url' => 'Staticka\Helper\UrlHelper',